42 Aircraft Propellers

 Introduction

 The modern propeller is a remarkable accomplishment of aeronautical engineering.
-Aviation history shows that propellers have undergone continuous innovations and technological advancements for over a century, in many ways leading the development of new aircraft.
-Even earlier propeller concepts can be traced back to Leonardo da Vinci in the 1480s, who sketched the “aerial screw,” as shown in the figure below.
-This was an aerodynamic device derived from the concept of an Archimedes water screw, which some consider a precursor to the modern helicopter rotor.
-Though never built to its intended human-carrying scale,[1] Da Vinci’s design laid down the concept of using rotating wings to create an aerodynamic force, which is referred to as thrust.
+Aviation history shows that propellers have undergone continuous innovations and technological advancements for over a century, in many ways setting the pace for developing new aircraft.
+The earliest propeller concepts can be traced back to Leonardo da Vinci in the 1480s, who sketched the “aerial screw,” as shown in the figure below.
+This concept was an aerodynamic device derived from an Archimedes water screw, which some may consider as a precursor to the modern helicopter rotor.
+Although never built in its intended human-carrying scale,[1] Da Vinci’s design laid down the concept of using rotating wings to create an aerodynamic force parallel to the axis of rotation, a force that is called thrust.

-In the 19th century, George Cayley contributed significantly to understanding the principles of flight, experimenting with gliders, and recognizing the need for a propulsion mechanism if sustained flight was ever to be achieved.
-At least one of his airplane concepts and an airship, the latter being shown in the illustration below, indicate the means of propulsion was by using “airscrews” or propellers.
+In the 19th century, George Cayley contributed significantly to understanding the principles of flight, experimenting with gliders, and recognizing the need for a propulsion mechanism to overcome drag if sustained flight was ever to be achieved.
+At least one of his airplane concepts and an airship, the latter shown in the illustration below, indicated that the means of thrust and propulsion was by using “airscrews” or propellers.
 The power source was not specified, although the only option at the time would have been a steam engine.[2]
-The use of “screw” propellers for propulsion was nothing new, having been used in marine applications since the 1830s, but the designs suitable for good efficiency in air were as yet unknown.
+The use of “screw” propellers for propulsion was nothing new, having been used in marine applications since the 1830s.
+Still, the propeller blade designs that were suitable for good efficiency in the air were as yet unknown.
 In the 1870s, Thomas Moy built the Aerial Steamer, an early powered aircraft with a primitive propeller driven by a steam engine.
-Like the Cayley concept, however, although it did not achieve sustained flight, it was a step forward in thinking about how an airplane might be propelled.
+Like the Cayley concept, however, although it did not achieve sustained flight, it was a step forward in critical thinking about how an airplane might be propelled.

-In 1903, the Wright brothers made the first successful powered flight with their Wright Flyer, equipped with twin wooden propellers designed and built in their workshop.
+In 1903, the Wright brothers made the first successful, powered flight with their Wright Flyer, equipped with twin wooden propellers designed and built in their workshop in Dayton, Ohio.
 The Wrights discovered that there was no theory or other analysis for describing or predicting propeller performance, and the state of the art at the time was simply trial and error.
-They then set out to study the aerodynamics of propellers in their own wind tunnel, showing that large aspect ratio blades with nose-down twist (washout) along their length gave them good propulsive efficiency.
-By 1908, they had improved their propeller designs for the Wright Flyer III, enabling longer flights.
-Their “raked” propeller had more blade area toward the tip, as shown in the figure below, which gave further efficiency improvements, allowing more of the limited engine power to be converted into thrust.
+They then set out to study the aerodynamics of propellers in their own wind tunnel, showing that high aspect ratio blades with a nose-down twist (called washout) along their length gave them the best propulsive efficiency.
+By 1908, they had improved their propeller designs for the Wright Flyer III, enabling flights of much longer duration and range.
+Their “raked” propeller had a swept leading edge and more blade area toward the tip, as shown in the figure below, which gave further efficiency improvements, allowing more of the limited engine power to be converted into thrust.
+The broader propeller tips were also structurally stiffer, preventing them from buzzing and fluttering, a shortcoming of early propeller designs.

-During WWI, propeller technology advanced rapidly from the demand for airplanes with greater performance.
-Initially, fixed-pitch wooden propellers, made from laminated spruce, were standard, as shown in the photograph below.
-However, as engine power and aircraft speeds increased, the limitations of wooden propellers quickly became evident, including cracking and delamination.
-They were also very vulnerable to damage from bullets in air-to-air combat, with a single bullet through a wooden blade often causing catastrophic failure.
+During WWI, propeller technology advanced rapidly by the demand for airplanes with greater performance.
+Initially, fixed-pitch wooden propellers made from laminated spruce were standard, as shown in the photograph below.
+However, as engine power and aircraft speeds increased, the limitations of wooden propellers quickly became evident, including structural cracking and delamination.
+They were also very vulnerable to damage in air-to-air combat, with a single bullet through a wooden blade often causing its catastrophic failure.

-With the establishment of dedicated research institutions like the NACA and the Royal Aircraft Establishment (RAE), the aerodynamic principles governing propeller performance began to be systematically quantified.
-Throughout the 1920s and 1930s, NACA conducted wind tunnel tests and collated detailed data on propeller performance.
-Engineers experimented with various blade planforms, including tapered and elliptical shapes, as well as tip shapes and airfoil sections.
-The RAE also researched propellers extensively, focusing on theoretical aerodynamic analyses (mainly by Glauert[3]) supported by wind tunnel measurements.
+With the formation of dedicated research institutions like the NACA and the Royal Aircraft Establishment (RAE), the aerodynamic principles governing propeller performance began to be systematically quantified.
+From the 1920s to the 1950s, NACA conducted wind tunnel tests and collated detailed data on propeller performance.
+Engineers experimented with various blade planforms, including tapered and elliptical shapes, as well as specific tip shapes and airfoil sections that were better suited for propellers.
+The RAE also researched propellers extensively, focusing on theoretical aerodynamic analyses, mainly by Hermann Glauert[3], supported also by wind tunnel measurements.
 These propeller developments laid the groundwork for more sophisticated airplane designs, contributing to the rapid evolution of aviation technology.

-Materials like duralumin, an aluminum alloy invented in the mid-1920s, made propellers lighter and stronger.
-Engineers soon began developing variable-pitch aluminum propellers, allowing pilots to adjust the blade angle for optimal performance during flight, significantly improving efficiency and control.
+Materials like duralumin, an aluminum alloy invented in the mid-1920s, were used to make propellers lighter and stronger.
+Engineers soon began developing variable-pitch aluminum propellers, allowing pilots to adjust the blade pitch angles for optimal performance during flight, significantly improving both the propeller efficiency and the airplane performance over a broader range of airspeeds.
 In the 1930s, the Hamilton Standard propeller company introduced the first controllable pitch propeller.
-On takeoff, the pilot could use a lower blade pitch for best performance and shift to a higher pitch for efficient cruising flight.
-This innovation led to the constant-speed propeller, which automatically adjusted blade pitch using a governor or constant-speed unit[4]to maintain a constant rotational speed and so continuously maximize the propulsive efficiency of the propeller
+On takeoff, the pilot could use a lower blade pitch for best thrusting performance and then shift to a higher blade pitch for efficient cruising flight.
+This innovation soon led to the constant-speed propeller, which automatically adjusted the blade pitch during flight using a governor[4] to maintain a constant rotational speed and continuously maximize the propeller’s propulsive efficiency.

-WWII marked a peak in advancements in propeller-driven aircraft technology, which was characterized by significant improvements in performance, efficiency, reliability, and weight.
+During WWII, propeller-driven aircraft technology reached new heights, with significant advancements in propeller design, aerodynamics, engine efficiency, structural reliability, and overall weight reduction..
 The introduction of multi-bladed propellers was another crucial development.
-Initially, two- and three-bladed propellers were standard, but engineers soon adopted four- and five-bladed designs to absorb the power from increasingly powerful piston engines.
-Additional blades also provided smoother operation, reducing vibrations in the engine and enhancing the airplane’s overall performance.
-As engine power levels increased even further after the advent of supercharging, counter-rotating tandem propellers were used to prevent the size of a single propeller from becoming prohibitively large.
+Initially, two-blade and three-blade propellers were standard, but engineers soon adopted four-blade and five-blade designs to absorb the power from increasingly powerful piston engines.
+Additional blades also provided smoother operation, reducing vibrations from the engine and propeller, and improving the airplane’s overall performance.
+As engine power levels increased even further after the advent of supercharging and turbocharging, counter-rotating tandem propellers were used to prevent the size of a single propeller from becoming prohibitively large.

-The transition to using jet engines after WWII soon surpassed the use of propellers in military and commercial aviation.
-Nevertheless, propeller technology continued evolving for specific applications, including high-speed flight.
-The most significant interest in propeller development was for the turboprop, which uses a gas turbine to drive a propeller and offers high propulsive efficiency at lower speeds and altitudes than pure jet engines.
-This made turboprop “jet” airliners ideal for shorter routes where fuel efficiency and short takeoff and landing capabilities at regional airports were critical.
+The transition to using gas turbine (turbojet) engines after WWII soon surpassed the use of propellers in most military and commercial aviation.
+Nevertheless, propeller technology continued to evolve for specific applications, including fighter airplanes suitable for high-speed flight.
+However, the most significant interest in new propeller development was for the turboprop engine, which used a gas turbine engine to drive a propeller, and offered high propulsive efficiency at lower speeds and altitudes than pure jet engines.
+This made turboprop “jet” airliners ideal for shorter routes where fuel efficiency and short takeoff and landing capabilities, such as at regional airports, were critical.

-While the basic engineering principles used for aircraft propeller design have remained the same over a century, numerous detailed improvements have led to substantial gains in propulsive efficiency and operational reliability.
-Propeller construction methods have continued to advance using carbon and graphite composites, which provide lighter and more aerodynamically efficient blades.
-Engineers continue to use techniques such as computational fluid dynamics (CFD) and computer-aided design (CAD) to optimize propeller performance further, tailoring them to specific airplanes and flight conditions.
+While the basic engineering principles used for aircraft propeller design have remained the same for decades, numerous detailed improvements have led to substantial gains in propulsive efficiency and operational reliability.
+Propeller construction methods have continued to advance using carbon and graphite composites, which provide lighter and more aerodynamically efficient blades with lower noise.
+Engineers continue to use techniques such as computational fluid dynamics (CFD) and computer-aided design (CAD) to optimize propeller performance even further, tailoring them to specific airplanes and flight conditions.

 Most modern propellers have swept leading edges and thin airfoil sections, an example of which is shown in the photograph below.
-Scimitar propellers, which have highly swept blades made of composite materials, were developed in the 1980s.
-Like the swept wings used for high-speed aircraft, these types of propeller blades delay the onset of wave drag, thereby allowing them to remain efficient propulsors at higher flight speeds.
-They also reduce noise, which is a significant concern for aircraft.
-This type of swept-blade propeller design is used in many modern turboprop aircraft, such as the ATR 72, the Bombardier Dash 8, and the Pilatus PC-12.
+Scimitar propellers, which have highly swept blades made primarily of composite materials, were developed in the 1980s.
+Like the swept wings used for high-speed aircraft, these propeller blades delay the onset of drag rise and the creation of wave drag, allowing them to remain efficient propulsors at higher flight speeds and flight Mach numbers.
+They also reduce noise, a significant concern for all modern aircraft because of the increasingly stringent noise standards set by the ICAO.
+This type of swept-blade propeller design is used in many modern turboprop airplanes, such as the ATR 72, the Bombardier Dash 8, and the Pilatus PC-12.

-Ongoing developments in propeller design for electrically powered aircraft focus on enhancing efficiency and noise reduction, particularly for urban air mobility (UAM) and uncrewed aerial vehicles (UAVs).
+Ongoing developments in propeller designs suited for electrically powered aircraft focus on improving efficiency and reducing noise, particularly for urban air mobility (UAM) and uncrewed aerial vehicles (UAVs).
 Engineers are exploring innovative blade geometries and lightweight materials to create quiet, compact propeller systems that meet the unique demands of drones, electric airplanes, and eVTOL concepts.
 The goals include optimizing flight performance using multi-rotor systems and variable-pitch propellers while leveraging improvements in battery technology and manufacturing techniques.
+While the tipping point in favor of electric propulsion is likely decades away, technology developments are progressing rapidly.

 Learning Objectives